harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 of batching and could provide significantly enhanced privacy.
 However, naive implementations of coinjoin previously provided by Bitcoin services have had [flaws][coinjoin sudoku] that prevented them from providing significant privacy advantages.
-As of February 2019, no currently-available coinjoin implementation is fully compatible with the needs of payment batching.
+As of January 2021, no currently-available coinjoin implementation is fully compatible with the needs of payment batching.